karanmann/karanmann/README.md

  - 🌱 I’m currently learning: __HTML, CSS, JavaScript, focusing mainly on React__.

- - 🌈 I also love to learn new talents!
+ - 🌈 I also love to travel especially Road Trips!

  - 👨‍🍳 I am a classically trained chef from Le Cordon Blue, London

  - 💥 I'm __curious__ and eager to learn new skills.

- - ⚡ Fun fact: I love cooking and fishing.
+ - ⚡ Fun fact: I travelled all over europe by road.

  ### Most Coded 👨‍💻